Riding on Modinomics hopes, India's indebted companies rush to lock in funds

 “Everybody is getting very euphoric but not sure if all these expectations would be met in the near future,” said a senior investment banker at a large U.S. bank who declined to be named as he was not authorised to speak to the media.

 For now, companies are pressing ahead with raising funds.
-In a sign of the times, Jaiprakash Associates Ltd and GMR Infrastructure Ltd, two of the most indebted mid-sized Indian companies, on Thursday raised $250 million each by selling shares.
+In a sign of the times, Jaiprakash Associates Ltd (JAIA.NS) and GMR Infrastructrure Ltd (GMRI.NS), two of the most indebted mid-sized Indian companies, on Thursday raised $250 million each by selling shares.
 The companies will use the funds to repay some debt, bankers involved in the deals said.

 Jaiprakash has a total debt of $10 billion, giving it a debt to equity ratio of 5.9 times compared to an industry average of 0.69, while GMR with debt of $6.5 billion has a debt to equity ratio of 5.1 times, according to Thomson Reuters data.